 Next, we caught the Petrified Dunes Trail and immediately felt like we were on another planet!
 Wider spaces, large sandstone mounds, and views for as far as the eye can see.
 Eventually, we lost the trail a little here but ended up on the bike path which was our intended route.
 All and all, it was nice to make this loop and see a good portion of the park while enjoying the various types of rock and landscape.
 We even stopped to video chat with family, with the intention to give them a peek at this amazing place.

 - Attend a park event if possible (ex. full moon hike).

-- If visiting multiple times, plan on multiple times of day.
-We got to see the beauty of the park during the day, at sunset and also at night time.
+- If visiting multiple times, plan on multiple times of the day.
+We got to see the beauty of the park during the day, at sunset, and also at night time.